rsedighi/sr-earthquakes/SPRINT-PLAN-DETAILED.md

 - [ ] Stats in collapsible section
 - [ ] Page feels less overwhelming
 - [ ] Above-the-fold content is focused
+- [ ] **No hydration errors** (critical - verify with React DevTools)
+- [ ] Works correctly in Safari, Chrome, Firefox
+- [ ] Test in incognito to avoid cache issues

+### User Requirements (from feedback)

+> "Most people who come to the site are coming after an earthquake.
+While it's nice to see big number of quakes, and the biggest one recently, it's not telling me anything about the most recent ones people might be visiting the site for."

+**Key features requested:**
+1. Most recent earthquake shown prominently ("Just Now" urgency)
+2. Quick browse of 3-5 most recent earthquakes
+3. Quick filter buttons: "Last hour," "Last 6 hours," "Today"
+4. All numbers clickable → drill down to filtered view
+5. "Datadog-style" - everything feels useful and clickable

 ---